kamir/kstreams-perf-test/README.md

 #### Create a `client.properties` file
 Go to your confluent cloud web interface and copy the client configuration file.
-We need this file locally in our working directory for following steps.
+We need this file locally in our working directory for the following steps.

-Please use the filename `ccloud.props` it will be excluded from the GitHub repository.
+Please use the filename `ccloud.props` because then it will be excluded from the GitHub repository which is the secure option.

 ```
 # Kafka